michaeldorner/quo-vadis-code-review/README.md

 ## Raw Data

 The raw data can be found in the `data` folder as a file named [raw_data.csv](./data/raw_data.csv).
 This file is in a CSV format where each column represents a question from the survey and each row represents a response from a participant.
-The columns are as follows:
+The columns are the six questions of the survey:

 - How many hours on average do you currently review code per week?
 - Do you expect to spend more, less, or same time for code review in five years (in comparison to today)?